 What interested you in becoming a pharmacy technician?

 My interest in becoming a pharmacy technician started in 2000.
-I joined Walgreen's as a cashier in the pharmacy.
+I joined Walgreens as a cashier in the pharmacy.
 Walgreens taught me the retail portion of being a pharmacy technician and paid for my National Certification through the Pharmacy Technician Certification Board (PTCB).

 What physical and/or soft skills do you need to succeed?

 To succeed as a pharmacy technician you must be organized, alert, observant, and precise.
 This is a job with a lot of responsibility where errors can sometimes be a matter of life or death.
 In general, technicians receive written prescriptions and process insurance claim information.
-Then they count, weigh, and measure the medication, compound pharmaceutical components, select the proper containers, and prepare and apply the labels.
+Then they count, weigh, and measure the medication, and compound pharmaceutical components, select the proper containers, and prepare and apply the labels.

-Pharmacy technicians who work in hospitals or long-term care facilities are also responsible for reading and documenting in patients’ charts and delivering the medications to the nursing station or to the patients themselves.
+Pharmacy technicians who work in hospitals or long-term care facilities are also responsible for reading and documenting patients’ charts and delivering the medications to the nursing station or the patients themselves.
 In high-tech facilities pharmacy technicians may use robotic equipment to assemble doses for each patient and dispense them when needed.

 What interested you in working for Cleveland Clinic?